Basic Land Model Plotting#

 1.1 Point to the data#

-The first step is to grab land (CTSM) history files from your CESM model run
+The first step is to grab land (CTSM) history files from a provided CESM model run

 For this example we will use: